 The reviewers highlighted several weaknesses and strengths in our study.
 The key criticism was that the validation of our Disease Knowledge Transfer (DKT) method is not quantitative and not sufficiently convincing (e.g. trajectories don't match well with experimental data).
 Another major criticism from reviewer 3 is that some regions in the brain are not affected by measurable pathological processes, and thus the model cannot estimate disease trajectories in such regions.
 Another issue that came up was that the methods section was not self-contained.
 In terms of key strengths, reviewers agreed that the problem of knowledge transfer to atypical neurodegenerative diseases is interesting, our proposed DKT method is novel and that the paper is well motivated.

-We completely agree with the reviewers and we think the criticism is fair and substantiated.
-At the time of submission, we were aware of the lack of quantitative metrics for validation, which we didn’t perform due to lack of time.
-However, we have since done some preliminary performance evaluation and showed that the additional knowledge from typical AD yields better predictions compared to when not using the additional knowledge (RMSE=XX smaller in DKT model compared to simpler model with RMSE=XX, p < 1e-XX).
-The qualitative validation also did not look very promising, which we attributed to a lack of disease signal in some regions.
+The reviewers’ criticism is fair and substantiated.
+At the time of submission, we were aware of the lack of quantitative metrics for validation, which we didn’t perform due to time constraints.
+We have since done some preliminary performance evaluation and showed quantitatively that DKT from tAD to PCA yields better predictions than when not using DKT (RMSE=XX smaller in DKT model compared to simpler model with RMSE=XX, p < 1e-XX).
+The qualitative validation although not as comprehensive were a proof of concept.
 Another factor biasing the results is that, due to lack of pre-processed ADNI data, DTI measures were estimated only from white matter (WM).
 These are not straightforwardly mapped to the functional units representing cortical regions, because some of the WM tracts connect regions from different functional units.
 Ideally, a better validation would use FDG or AV45 cortical measures from PCA patients for which the mapping of such measures to functional units would be simple, but we don’t have such data currently available.
 Validation of the method is therefore not straightforward due to the lack of comprehensive, longitudinal and multimodal data in atypical neurodegenerative diseases.

 Regarding the second criticism -- lack of disease signal in a particular region -- this is a limitation of the input data.
 However, we believe our model can deal with this in the best way possible by performing extrapolation of the trajectories when required, but also not being prone to overfitting by projecting the data to low-dimensional manifolds.
 The region with the least disease signal was the cingulate gyrus, which for both PCA and tAD (Fig 2.
 B-C) has the trajectory that is most flat, which is expected for a region with low disease signal.